Jung028/T-Port-Predictive-Maintenance/README.md

 - **Visualize and analyze deviations** using statistical methods and data visualization.
 - **Recommend necessary adjustments** (either crane tuning or T-Port modifications).

+**Explaination**
+- **U and D Positions** are measured to ensure the fork and T-Ports height are within the acceptable range of 25-40mm for D, and 95-105mm for U, to ensure that the fork doesnt hit the T-Port or Pallet during extension / retraction.

 ---

 ## **Data Analysis Steps**